Where I come from, people had dirt under their fingernails, farmers touched their soil.

 The narrow gravel road that ran past our house, just thirty feet from our doorsteps, was seldom traveled, led to pretty much nowhere, and didn’t hit pavement for miles.
 For me, a passing vehicle was an event.
 Six days a week, I could expect about three, the mail carrier, a farm truck, or tractor.

 Sitting on the edge of the front porch facing south toward the pigpen in my Big Buck™ overalls, I was swinging my legs, and trying to reach the shaded grass to cool my heels when I remembered a chore I’d forgotten.

-I dropped my feet into the six-inch tall Johnson grass, made a sharp turn right and raced 40 feet or so toward the backyard, and stopped under a scrawny crab apple tree that bore ample fruit, which sadly fell to the ground too early for good eating.
-It was ideal, however, for the hogs.
-I was tossing the little apples into a bushel basket when I heard the sound of a vehicle, fast approaching from the north, blocked from my site by the house.
+I dropped my feet into the six-inch tall Johnson grass, made a sharp turn right and raced 40 feet or so toward the backyard, and stopped under a scrawny crab apple tree.
+Its fruit fell too early for good eating; however, it was good for the hogs.
+I was tossing the sad apples into a bushel basket when I heard the sound of a vehicle, fast approaching from the north, blocked from my site by the house.